 The illusion has been long adopted into parallax across different mediums, fostering a realistic effect.
 Its first use was in traditional animation, dating back to as early as Disney’s Snow White and the Seven Dwarfs, and in video games such as Super Mario.

-Here are nine outstanding parallax scrolling examples built with Wix, handpicked for your web design inspiration:
+Here are nine outstanding parallax scrolling examples built with Wix, handpicked for your web design and making a website inspiration:

 Parallax scrolling examples

 Emilie De Grosbois, a Montreal-based visual artist and the founder of Mild Design, can show us a thing or two about how to make a portfolio.
 Her own portfolio website strikes visitors with an impressive welcome: a series of intricate fullscreen images displayed in a long scroll.
 These are some of the best website images we've seen.

 By use of parallax, the transition from one image to the next becomes not only smoother, but it also adds a sense of depth, as if the images gently glide on top of each other.

 Nolan Omura is a Hawaii-based photographer and videographer specializing in underwater photography.
 His ingenious take on the parallax scrolling effect adds depth and motion to his already captivating homepage design.

 By dividing the page into full-width strips, site visitors are met with exhilarating shots of aquatic life each time they scroll down further.
 The strips float gently above one another, using a mix of both parallax and reveal scrolling effects.